 indeed general enough and useful enough to provide us with

 If we are more deliberate and disciplined about making the transition toward multicellular computing, we stand to make the transition smoother and perhaps even quicker.
-To that end, the computing community needs to foster, in our education and in our cultural transmission of received wisdom, multicellular attitudes such as:
+To that end, the computing community needs to foster, in education and in the cultural transmission of received computing wisdom, multicellular attitudes such as:

 The stakes are high.
 We are just at the beginning of the computing equivalent of the Cambrian explosion -- the period of roughly forty million years, ending about 500 million years ago -- in which a fantastic flourishing of novel multicellular biological organisms occurred.
 Most of these novel species remain, if at all, only as fossils preserved in the Cambrian mud.
 Given how rapidly computing has recapitulated a couple billion years of single cell evolution, perhaps we can recapitulate the forty million year Cambrian period in the next couple of decades.
 If so, it behooves us to pay close attention to how multicellular computing is progressing.
 Forward looking businesses and technologists will have much to do in the next few years.
 Great opportunities will be available for those who anticipate (or lead) the successful architectures and great peril for those who stick their heads in the sand or back the wrong horse.
 The choice is between winning and being a fossil in the mud.